 For preparing this mining plan, detailed studies were carried out based on the Diamond Drills in the lease applied area for mining lease.
-The occurrence and distribution of the mineral of clearly visible by the exploration work carried out.
+The occurrence and distribution of the mineral of clearly visible based on the exploration work carried out by the State Department of Geology and Mining in the years 1984 & 1994.